janniksam/AspNetCore.TypeSafe/README.md

 }
 ```

+#### Add a controller to process each request (SignalR  doesn't need this step)

-And finally to implement the actual ServiceInterface, just implement the IServiceInterface in your Controller like this:
+Finally, to implement the actual ServiceInterface, just implement the IServiceInterface in your Controller like this:

+Please not that later on our whole communication will be done `Task<object> Post(TypeSafeRequestWrapper typeSafeRequest)` by invoking the Post-method.
+The ResolveProvider will do the magic and forward it to each individual implemention of our interface.

 ```cs
 [Route("api/[controller]")]